FISCO-BCOS/FISCO-BCOS/doc/manual/README_EN.md

-## Chapter 6 Register Nodes to FISCO-BCOS Blockchain
+## Chapter 7 Register Nodes to FISCO-BCOS Blockchain

-Node registration  means that the node is accepted as a member on block chain by other members.
+Node registration  means that the node is accepted as a member on blockchain by other members.
 Only the members of blockchain can connect to each other.

 > Node registration depends on system contract.
 Before node registration, make sure:
 >